The Multidisciplinary Team (MDT): A UK Doctor's Guide for Medical School Applicants

 Key Takeaway: The MDT is the formal structure for teamwork in healthcare, bringing different experts together to create a single, holistic care plan for a patient.

-Who is in a Multidisciplinary Team?
+Who is in a multidisciplinary team?
+(Roles and responsibilities)

 An MDT includes a wide range of professionals, and the specific members depend on the patient's condition.
 It is often led by a consultant doctor, but it is crucial to understand that every member's input is vital.